pantherale0/aiotelnet/README.md

-# PyTelnet: Async Telnet Client
+# aiotelnet: Async Telnet Client

-PyTelnet is a lightweight, asynchronous Telnet client for Python, designed for easy integration into modern async applications.
+aiotelnet is a lightweight, asynchronous Telnet client for Python, designed for easy integration into modern async applications.

 Notice: AI has been used to generate parts of this project.
 It has been checked against Python documentation for correctness.